Associate Professor Julie McIntyre

 I co-founded and direct the University of Newcastle's international Wine Studies Research Network, I serve as Secretary on the History Council of NSW (2021-2025) and on the steering committee of the Australian Aotearoa NZ Environmental History Network (since 2017).
 I previously directed the University of Newcastle's Centre for 21st Century Humanities and am a member of the University of Newcastle's Purai Global Indigenous Histories Centre.

-Undergraduate courses I convene are:
+Undergraduate courses that I convene are:

 HASS2000 Bachelor of Arts (BA) Practice (Research Skills in the Humanities)